MonetDB/MonetDB-PHP/protocol_doc/README.md

 If the client application is connecting through a UNIX domain socket, then monetdbd will try to redirect the connection to mserver5 so that the client then talks directly to mserver5 and monetdbd is no longer involved.
+See the [specific chapter](#33-connecting-through-a-unix-domain-socket) for more information.

 If the client is connecting through TCP/IP, then by default monetdbd will act as a proxy, transferring data packages between the client and the mserver5 processs.